 No matter what region you are in, you are likely to encounter water.
 Waterfall tours, white water rafting and mangrove tours are all popular, as are snorkeling and sunset cruises.
-And, it can be rainy depending on the region and time of year.
+And, it can be rainy depending on the region and time of year, as one of our SheBuysTravel contributors discovered during a trip to Santa Teresa.
 Even if you are visiting one region, you may take day trips to another.
 Best to protect expensive or important camera equipment.
 We purchased a drybag that came with a waterproof phone case specifically for this trip.

 Fast Drying Clothing